 1 1/2 cup parmesan cheese

 1/2 cup of garlic olive oil

 touch of balsamic vinegar

 Heat a flat skillet.
-Add olive oil and drop in 1/4th of the peppers.
+Add olive oil and drop in 1/4 of the peppers.
 Keeping the flame high, let them crackle and pop, giving the skillet a shake.
-Once they are blistered all over, cover, lower the heat to medium and allow to soften for 3 minutes at most.
+Once they are blistered all over, cover, lower the heat to medium, and allow them to soften for 3 minutes at most.

-Remove them on the prepared dish with the dip.
+Remove them from the prepared dish with the dip.

-Repeat with the second, third and fourth batch of peppers.
+Repeat with the second, third, and fourth batches of peppers.

 Sprinkle immediately with rock salt.